- Social Work License Map

 Fee: $260 ASWB examination fee, $150 application fee and a $135 license fee

 License Renewal: Renewal is required every two years.
-Requirements for renewal include the successful completion of 40 contact hours of continuing education and payment of a $270 renewal fee.
+Requirements for renewal include the successful completion of 40 contact hours of continuing education, including 6 hours in ethics and payment of a $270 renewal fee.

 Return to top